Quite a few drones can be used underwater.

 Waterproof consumer UAVs (unmanned aerial vehicles) are made to be more resistant to water damage.
 However, these drones are not made for water emersion and propulsion.

-This article offers an in-depth buying guide and it reviews the best underwater drones for sale in 2019 to help you make the right choice for your needs and budget.
+This buying guide reviews the best underwater drones for sale in 2020 to help you make the right choice for your needs and budget.

 Let's get started: